ExecuteWorkflow Widget

 • Create a Process Definition called “TrainingInviteWorkflow”.

-• Drag the “WordDocGenerator and Send Email” steps to the canvas and connect them as shown below.
+• Drag the “WordDocGenerator and Send Email” steps onto the canvas and connect them as shown below.

-• Click on the Action - Define Variables and create the following process variables.
+• Click Action > Define Variables, then create the following process variables.

 • Select the “SendEmail” step and configure the “Required” properties.
-Provide a name for the step.
-Click the Save button.
+Provide a name for the step, then click the Save button.

 • Select the “SendEmail” step and configure the “Optional” properties.
-Provide a variable or a global reference that contains external email addresses.
+Provide a variable or a global reference containing external email addresses.
 Provide the email subject text.

 • Click the button to configure the “Body of the email message.”
-In the message body, provide the variable or global references for ASPOSE to complete the mail merge.
-Click the Save button.
+In the message body, include variable or global references for ASPOSE to complete the mail merge.
+Then click the Save button.

-• On the Form definition page “TrainingInviteForm", double-click the “ExecuteWorkflow” widget to edit the properties.
+• On the Form definition page for “TrainingInviteForm", double-click the “ExecuteWorkflow” widget to edit its properties.

 • Select the “Conditions” tab.
 Click the plus sign (+) to insert an empty row.
 You must map the input and output variable values.
 Select the variable/global reference and map it to the corresponding Form fields as shown below.
-The Form values are mapped to process variables from the Workflow as input.
-The output variable or global values from the Workflow are mapped to the Form fields.
+The Form values are mapped to Workflow process variables as input.
+The Workflow output variable or global values are mapped to the Form fields.
 Click the Save button.

 • Select the “Styling” tab.
-Provide the syntax for the CSS styles.
+Enter the CSS syntax.
 Select the classes to apply from the global drop-down list.
 Click the Save button.

 • Select the “Other” tab.
-Provide the tool tip text information.
+Enter the tool tip text.
 Click the Save button.

 • Save the “TrainingInviteForm" Form definition.
-Select Actions - Create Form Instance menu option.
-Generate a new Form instance and select the check box to edit this Form instance.
+Select Actions - Create Form Instance from the menu.
+Generate a new Form instance and select the check box to edit it.

-• The Form is rendered to the user as shown below.
-Provide the user input.
+• The Form is rendered for the user as shown below.
+Enter the user input.
 Click the “Generate Invite” button to initiate the workflow execution.

-• Upon clicking, the "Execute Workflow" widget creates a new process instance in the background and executes the workflow or process according to the configuration.
-The Form values are passed to the workflow, and the result from the workflow is passed back to the Form fields.
+• When clicked, the "Execute Workflow" widget creates a new process instance in the background and executes the configured workflow or process.
+The Form values are passed to the workflow, and the result is returned to the Form fields.
 Click the Submit button to complete the Form.

-• You must navigate to the Form Instance page to view the new Form instance and render it for viewing.
+• You must navigate to the Form Instance page to view the new Form instance and render it.

-• The Form is rendered in read-only mode for the user as below.
+• The Form is rendered in read-only mode for the user as shown below.

 Definition Sample: